 All candidates for the MS degree must approve their program of study with a minimum grade point average of 3.0 (scale of 4.0).
-Any specific course requirements or minimum passing grades will be approved by the GPBS Committee.
+Any specific course requirements or minimum passing grades will be approved by each department.

 Research Proposal